6. What to Wear

 It's a relief and joy to see warm and happy explorers enjoying every season!

 Please be sure to dress your child in warm base layers, winter suits, and waterproof boots.
-One piece clothing is discouraged.
+One piece clothing is discouraged, as this can be tricky for using the bathroom!

 If your child appears to be under-dressed, their teacher will need to ask you to bring them more layers, or request that you take them home again to layer-up or warm-up.